 Evaluation Placement Testing

 Electric lineworker is ranked as one of the world’s most hazardous professions.
 Having a handle on what a prospective employee’s skill set is before they become part of the team is crucial on several levels.
-Let IPSC’S Evaluation Placement Testing (EPT) be part of your hiring process.
-Each of the Institute’s EPTs has been developed to thoroughly assess the knowledge and skill base of your future lineworker.
-Each of the EPTs consist of a written portion designed to delve deep into the knowledge base of the prospective employee.
+Let ISPC’S Evaluation Placement Testing (EPT) be part of your hiring process.
+Each of our EPTs has been developed to thoroughly assess the knowledge and skill base of your future lineworker.
+Each of the EPTs consists of a written portion designed to delve deep into the knowledge base of the prospective employee.
 When the written test is paired with the hands-on skill evaluation portion, a complete picture of each lineworker’s abilities is created.
-ISPC’s EPT is a tool employers can use to comply with OSHA’s new rules for evaluating employee competencies as well as an effective way to gauge qualification for advancement from apprentice to journeyman level.
-ISPC’s EPT tool can also be used to evaluate the continuing education needs of your present journeyman workforce.
+ISPC’s Evaluation Placement Test is a tool that employers can use to comply with OSHA’s new rules for evaluating employee competencies as well as an effective way to gauge qualification for advancement from apprentice to journeyman level.
+The EPT tool can also be used to evaluate the continuing education needs of your present journeyman workforce.

 - T&D Lineworker – 100 questions, 7 skills

 - Transmission – 50 questions, 4 skills